Createdd/Writing/2020/articles/pythonApi.md

 > - Deploy it with a serverless architecture
 > - Distribute through an API Marketplace

-I encourage you to have a look at his article as well.
+I encourage you to have a look at his article.